-- We will anticipate and respond to patient needs, striving to provide comprehensive services that meet those needs.. - We will encourage open and honest communication with the patient recognizing his or her right to informed consent and the right to refuse treatment. - We will provide appropriate medical screening and stabilizing treatment to all individuals who present to the emergency department or other outpatient areas potentially in need of emergency medical treatment, and we will ensure that all admissions, transfers, and discharges are medically appropriate.
-Admission, transfer, and discharge decisions will not be based on the patient's ability or inability to pay. - Patients are generally to be transferred to another facility only when their specific diseases or conditions cannot be treated at the hospital, when the hospital does not have the capacity to treat them, or when the patients or patient's representatives request such a transfer. - We will employ only properly licensed and credentialed providers with proper expertise and experience to care for our patients. - We will not discriminate against any patient for any reason including race, color, creed, national origin, religion, gender, disability, age, or ability to pay or any other characteristic protected by applicable local, state or federal law. - We will ensure that the services we provide are supported by documentation. - We will afford each patient appropriate confidentiality, privacy, security and protective services, opportunity for resolution of complaints. - We will respect the human dignity of each patient by sensitively responding to all patient questions, concerns and needs in a timely manner.
+- We will anticipate and respond to patient needs. - We will encourage open and honest communication with the patient recognizing his or her right to informed consent and the right to refuse treatment. - We will provide appropriate medical screening and stabilizing treatment to all individuals who present to the emergency department or other outpatient areas potentially in need of emergency medical treatment, and we will ensure that all admissions, transfers, and discharges are medically appropriate.
+Admission, transfer, and discharge decisions will not be based on the patient's ability or inability to pay. - Patients are to be referred to another facility only when their specific diseases or conditions cannot be treated at the hospital, when the hospital does not have the capacity to treat them, or when the patients or patient's representatives request such a referral. - We will employ only properly licensed and credentialed providers with proper expertise and experience to care for our patients. - We will not discriminate against any patient for any reason including race, color, creed, national origin, religion, gender, disability, age, or ability to pay. - We will ensure that the services we provide are supported by documentation.